This Small Batch of Cut-out Sugar Cookies recipe makes one-dozen sugar cookies and is quick and easy, with no dough chilling time required!

 - In a small bowl, whisk together flour, baking powder, and salt.
 Set aside.

-- In a medium bowl, combine softened butter and sugar.
-With a handheld electric mixer on medium, cream together until light and fluffy, about 1 minute.
+- In a medium bowl, use a handheld electric mixer to cream together butter and sugar until light and fluffy, about 1 minute.
 Add egg yolk and vanilla and mix until well-combined.